Emergence of multiphase condensates from a limited set of chemical building blocks: Introduction

-We propose that this question can be resolved by focusing on the \textit{interaction specificity} of biomolecules.
-More precisely, we ask what degree of interaction specificity is required to achieve the observed spatial organization in a multicomponent system.
-Theoretical predictions can then be tested either by quantifying the interaction specificity in a mixture of biomolecules that is observed to phase-separate into distinct coexisting condensates, or by designing ``minimal-complexity'' biomolecular mixtures---i.e., mixtures that possess the minimum required interaction specificity---that phase-separate into coexisting condensates with prescribed molecular compositions.
-This approach builds on recent theoretical progress in modeling multicomponent phase separation~\cite{jacobs2023theory,jacobs2017phase,jacobs2021self,chen2023solver,harmon2018differential,mao2019phase,espinosa2020liquid,shrinivas2021phase,zwicker2022evolved,graf2022thermodynamic,carugno2022instabilities,thewes2023composition}, which aims to predict multiphase coexistence using simplified descriptions of biomolecular interactions.
-However, by focusing on interaction specificity, we can establish a direct connection between multiphase coexistence and the required \textit{physicochemical properties} of biomolecular mixtures.
+In this article, we focus on determining the minimum biomolecular interaction specificity that is required to achieve phase separation into non-trivial condensed phases in a multicomponent system.
+In particular, we devise a theory to quantify and design ``minimal-complexity'' biomolecular mixtures---i.e., mixtures of heteropolymers built from the smallest number of distinct chemical building blocks and/or sequence motifs---that phase-separate into coexisting condensates with prescribed molecular compositions.
+This approach builds on recent theoretical progress in modeling multicomponent phase separation~\cite{jacobs2023theory,jacobs2017phase,jacobs2021self,chen2023solver,harmon2018differential,mao2019phase,espinosa2020liquid,shrinivas2021phase,zwicker2022evolved,graf2022thermodynamic,carugno2022instabilities,thewes2023composition}, which aims to predict and engineer multiphase coexistence using simplified descriptions of biomolecular interactions.
+The present work goes further by showing how compositional specificity in multicomponent mixtures can be achieved using a limited set of chemical building blocks.